C-Stein/node-milestones/01-foundations/exercises/17-SQLite_01.md

 //  2 | 'Jim'     | 'Halpert'
 ```

-The above statements may look different, but they will both insert a record with `id`, `first`, and `last` values into the table.
+The above statements may use different syntax, but they will both insert a record with `id`, `first`, and `last` values into the table.
 Omitting the `(id, first, last)` from the first statement will not change the outcome, but make sure that the values (eg: `(0, 'Michael', 'Scott')`) are in the **same order as they were defined when the table was created.**

-#### Dynamic Inserts with JavaScript
+### Dynamic Inserts with JavaScript

-First lets create an array of object.
-Each object will hold information on an employee.
+First lets create an array of objects.
+Each object will hold information about an employee.

 ```js
 const employeeArray = [